-In the current study, we collected breathing frequency the morning after an overnight fast in adult, inactive mammals species covering a 2.5-fold body mass range.
+In the current study, we collected breathing frequency the morning after an overnight fast in adult, inactive mammals species over a body mass range of 2.5 orders of magnitude.
 We divided the mammals into terrestrial, semi-aquatic, and aquatic based on their life style.
-The results suggest that there are differences in the allomertric relationship between breathing frequency and body mass, and both the slope (allometric constant) and intercept are different between aquatic/semi-aquatic mammals and terrestrial mammals, but not between aquatic and semi-aquatic mammals.
+The results suggest that there are differences in the allometric relationship between breathing frequency and body mass, with a different slope (allometric constant) between aquatic/semi-aquatic mammals and terrestrial mammals, but not between aquatic and semi-aquatic mammals.
 The results in aquatic/semi-aquatic mammals differ substantially from previous studies, which may reflect differences in studies on fed and fasted mammals.
 These data may provide useful baseline values for estimating respiratroy frequency in exotic, and large species where controlled studies are difficult, and could help with conservation management of threatened species.

 Acknowledgments